 Who should meet an infertility expert?

-Any couple who has not been able to conceive for a year should seek help.
+Any couple who has not been able to conceive for a year should look for any signs of infertility and seek help.

 “Women who have persistent, irregular periods and who have long standing pelvic disease should come in” recommends Dr Priti.

-“Men who’ve had abdominal or groin surgery, any accidents around the pelvis area or mumps may require expert guidance and treatment.”
+“Men who’ve had abdominal or groin surgery, any accidents around the pelvis area or mumps may require expert guidance and treatment for male infertility.”

 The couple disclosed that they had none of these issues.
 They were then advised them to get some basic tests.
 The results of the tests were later reported as satisfactory.
 She reassured them that everything is fine, and explained ovulation and fertility windows.